undecaf/spring-boot-template/README.md

-## :warning: Dieses Projekt wird nicht mehr gewartet
+## :warning: This repository is no longer being maintained and has been archived.

 # Client-/Server-Projektvorlage mit Spring Boot und Vue.js